Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Printmaking/Printmaking-Techniques/Printing-on-Lino-Using-Rollers.md

 tags: ["lino", "printinglino", "printing", "printmaking"]
 ---

 After [Carving my Lino](#/blog/Printmaking/Printmaking-Techniques/Carving-Lino) block, I moved on to the printing process using roller printers.
 The focus was on learning how to ink the lino evenly and transfer the image cleanly onto paper.
-Although the concept is straight forward, the technique and control make a big different in the final outcome.
+Although the concept is straight forward, the technique can make a big difference in the final outcome.

 ## Tools & Materials :
 - Carved lino block